This post was updated in September 2018

 What you must ensure you do before your meter is calibrated?

-• All meter calibrations must be traceable back to the National Standards and procedures detailed in BS EN/IEC17025:2005 and carried out by suppliers who are ISO 9001:2008 certified.
+All meter calibrations must be traceable back to the National Standards and procedures detailed in BS EN/IEC17025:2017 and carried out by suppliers who are ISO 9001:2015 certified.
 In basic terms, this means that the organisation who carries out meter calibrations must calibrate to these standards.
 Meter calibration is not something you can carry out yourself.

-• Additionally and most importantly, you must ensure that the organisation you use for meter calibration is AKAS accredited.
-Only AKAS accredited laboratories should be used to calibrate your meter.
-Organisations who are AKAS Accredited have demonstrated the technical competence to produce valid and accurate data and results.
+Additionally and most importantly, you must ensure that the organisation you use for meter calibration is UKAS accredited.
+Only UKAS accredited laboratories should be used to calibrate your meter.
+Organisations who are UKAS Accredited have demonstrated the technical competence to produce valid and accurate data and results.

-There are many organisations that claim to be meter calibrators, however always check to ensure they are also AKAS accredited.
-Practically the entire electrical industry require the AKAS endorsement as confirmation that your business is compliant.
+There are many organisations that claim to be meter calibrators, however always check to ensure they are also UKAS accredited.
+Practically the entire electrical industry require the UKAS endorsement as confirmation that your business is compliant.

 What happens during meter calibration?